A fresh look is a beautiful thing

 At a loss for what to do next, I took a sharp left and started working in tech.
 This “detour” ultimately led to a pivotal shift in my life.

-After moving through several tech companies and roles, I found myself designing digital products and making multiple six-figures a year—and feeling totally hollow.
+After moving through several tech companies and leadership roles, I found myself designing digital products and making multiple six-figures a year—and feeling totally hollow.

 The moment woke me up and led to a decision: I would stop reacting to my life and start creating it.